nodesource/nsolid/BUILDING.md

     community will only address issues that reproduce on native GNU/Linux systems.
 Issues that only reproduce on WSL should be reported in the [WSL issue tracker](https://github.com/Microsoft/WSL/issues).
 Running the
-    Windows binary (`node.exe`) in WSL will not work without workarounds such as stdio redirection.
+    Windows binary (`nsolid.exe`) in WSL will not work without workarounds such as stdio redirection.

 [^4]: Our macOS Binaries are compiled with 13.5 as a target.
 Xcode 16 is
     required to compile.